CrumrineCoder/NPC-LOOK-UP/README.md

 [DONE]1) Build a form that has optinal fields except for the name.
 Able to submit it with the forms filled in and it be added to the database.

-2) Ability to see the NPCs, search functionality like name:Nic, personality:quirky and it'll return whatever meets the most OR meets all of those conditions
+[CAN SEE ALL NPCS]2) Ability to see the NPCs, search functionality like name:Nic, personality:quirky and it'll return whatever meets the most OR meets all of those conditions

 3) The ability to add a comment to a NPC, such as how they used the NPC and how it turned out, or what they love about it.
 Upvote system?